google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

     Crypto-Key: dh=<URL Safe Base64 Encoded Local Public Key String>; p256ecdsa=<URL Safe Base64
     Encoded Public Application Server Key>

-#### Content Type, Length & Encoding Headers
+#### Content type, length & encoding headers

-The 'Content-Length' header is the number of bytes in the encrypted payload and 'Content-Type' and 'Content-Encoding' headers are fixed values, as shown below:
+The `Content-Length` header is the number of bytes in the encrypted payload.
+'Content-Type' and 'Content-Encoding' headers are fixed values.
+This is shown below.

     Content-Length: <Number of Bytes in Encrypted Payload>
     Content-Type: 'application/octet-stream'
     Content-Encoding: 'aesgcm'

 With these headers set, we need to send the encrypted payload as the body of our request.
-Notice that the Content-Type is set to 'application/octet-stream'.
+Notice that the `Content-Type` is set to `application/octet-stream`.
 This is because the encrypted payload must be sent as a stream of bytes.

 In NodeJS we would do this like so:

     const pushRequest = https.request(httpsOptions, function(pushResponse) {
     pushRequest.write(encryptedPayload);
     pushRequest.end();

-## More Headers?
+## More headers?

 We've covered the headers used for JWT / Application Server Keys (i.e. how to identify the application with the push service) and we've covered the headers used to send an encrypted payload.

-There are additional headers that Push Services use to alter the behavior of sent messages.
+There are additional headers that push services use to alter the behavior of sent messages.
 Some of these headers are required, while others are optional.

-### TTL Header
+### TTL header

 **Required**

-TTL (or time to live) is an integer specifying the number of seconds you want your push message to live on the push service before it's delivered.
-If the TTL is expired, the message will be removed from the Push Service queue and it won't be delivered.
+`TTL` (or time to live) is an integer specifying the number of seconds you want your push message to live on the push service before it's delivered.
+When the `TTL` expires, the message will be removed from the push service queue and it won't be delivered.

     TTL: <Time to live in seconds>

-If you set a TTL of zero, the push service will attempt to deliver the message immediately, **but** if the device can't be reached, your message will be immediately dropped from the push service queue.
+If you set a `TTL` of zero, the push service will attempt to deliver the message immediately, **but** if the device can't be reached, your message will be immediately dropped from the push service queue.

-Technically a push service can reduce the TTL of a push message if it wants.
-You can tell if this has happened by examining the TTL header in the response from a push service.
+Technically a push service can reduce the `TTL` of a push message if it wants.
+You can tell if this has happened by examining the `TTL` header in the response from a push service.

 ##### Topic

 **Optional**

-Topics are strings that can be used to replace any pending notifications with new notifications if they have matching topic names.
+Topics are strings that can be used to replace a pending messages with a new message if they have matching topic names.

-This is useful in scenarios where the user's device might have been offline during which you might have sent three messages and you may want the user to receive only the latest message when their device is eventually turned back on.
+This is useful in scenarios where multiple messages are sent while a device is offline, and you really only want a user to see the latest message when the device is turned on.

 ##### Urgency

 **Optional**

 Urgency indicates to the push service how important a message is to the user.
-This could be used by the push service to help conserve the battery life of a user's device by only waking up for important messages when battery is low.
+This can be used by the push service to help conserve the battery life of a user's device by only waking up for important messages when battery is low.

 The header value is defined as shown below.
-The default value is "normal".
+The default value is `normal`.

     Urgency: <very-low | low | normal | high>

-### Everything Together
+### Everything together

 If you have further questions about how this all works you can always see how libraries trigger push messages on [the web-push-libs org](https://github.com/web-push-libs).